-As is mostly required, documents of all kinds can simply be read on their own (‘cold’), without reference to any other version, which I mark up in any of the ways described earlier.
+Documents can simply be read on their own – 'cold' – without reference to other versions, which I mark up in any of the ways described earlier.

 Prior to design and artwork stages, copy-editing ensures copy is clean, clear and accurate.
 Looking for consistency and conciseness, as well as checking grammar and repetition, it improves the flow, readability and sequencing of information.
-This can be be invaluable, for example, when content has been compiled by a number of contributors/authors or has evolved over time.
+This can be be invaluable, for instance, when content has been compiled from a number of contributors and authors or has evolved over time.

 Copy is crafted from supplied information/brief with a view to accuracy, consistency, sensitivity and optimum readability.
-I provide copywriting services for a number of clients including artists, recording labels and performance venues in the world of music (especially contemporary jazz) who require album release PR, album sleeve notes, artist biographies, concert programme notes, website content, etc.
+As an example, I provide copywriting services for clients in the music profession – including artists, agencies, recording labels and performance venues (especially in contemporary jazz) – who require album release PR, sleeve notes, artist biographies, concert programme notes, website content, etc.

-As the subjects and the scale of projects which I work on are so diverse, it is beneficial – both for you and me – to calculate my quotation on the basis of our email and/or telephone conversations, so that I can gain clear insight into your requirements.
-My rates are competitive, but specifying an hourly rate alone can be meaningless without grasping the detail, complexity/simplicity or specific nature of your particular job.
+As the subjects and the scale of projects which I work on are so diverse, it is mutually beneficial to calculate my quotation on the basis of our email and/or telephone conversations, to gain clear insight into your requirements.
+My rates are competitive, but specifying an hourly rate alone can be meaningless without grasping the detail, complexity, simplicity or specific nature of your job.

 The accuracy of your content reflects its quality.
-So it makes absolute sense to have your hard work independently checked/enhanced, prior to publication, rather than leaving it to chance.
+So it makes absolute sense to have your hard work independently checked and enhanced, prior to publication… rather than leaving it to chance.